spicybirsge/link-shortener/README.md

 # link-shortener

-- yet another link shortener
+- yet another link shortener, but you can't use this for phishing because it has scam link detection powered by [antiphish](https://anti-fish.bitflow.dev/)

 - URL: https://www.linkshrt.cf